jetchegaray/geonames-snapshots/README.md

 │   │   │    ├── dataMigrationController (main responsability is saving the API geonames in firebase calling the fullCountryService)
 │   │   │    └── geoNamesController (main responsability is interact to the services to get the data from the cache or falling that, the database, it calls ProvinceService amd CountryService)
 │   │   ├── services
-│   │   │    ├── fullCountry (controls the fullCountry entity which is the DTO saved in the db, calls Firebase.service) │   │   │    ├── geonames (Manages the call the GeoNames API using Axios) │   │   │    ├── province (Manages the call to the province and cities per country) │   │   │    └── country (Manages the comunication with the country Firebase repository, second layer) │   │   ├── Intefaces (all interfaces to manage the data which API response in each endpoint) │   │   ├── DTO (FullCountryDTO to map to the database country-states-city) │   │   └── DTO (FullCountryDTO to map to the database country-states-city)
+│   │   │    ├── fullCountry (Manages the comunication with the Fullcountry Firebase collection)
+│   │   │    ├── geonames (Manages the call the GeoNames API using Axios)
+│   │   │    ├── province (Manages the call to the province and cities per country) │   │   │    └── country (Manages the comunication with the country Firebase collection, second layer) │   │   ├── Intefaces (all interfaces to manage the data which API response in each endpoint, country is the one to map to the entity into the database collection called countries)
+│   │   └── DTO (FullCountryDTO to map to the database country-states-city)

 │   └── shared (module with shared business logic)